timooo-thy/rag-atron-mllm/README.md

 ---

-Thank you for using the Multimodal LLM Project Chatbot!
+Thank you for using RAG-aTron Chatbot!
 I hope you find it useful and engaging.